How to use Amex points to fly on United (and get max value)

 - $250 annual fee (see rates & fees)

-- 100,000 bonus points after you spend $15,000 on eligible purchases in the first three months of account opening.
+- 120,000 Membership Rewards® points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership.

 You can’t transfer the rewards you earn with Amex to United.
 But you can still use Amex points for seats on United Airlines!
 Our favorite ways are by transferring your points to these four other Star Alliance airlines: